Busting 7 Common Myths about Dementia

 Myth 1: Dementia is an Inherent Aspect of Aging

 It is essential to realize that dementia is not a typical aspect of aging.
 While it is true that as people get older, their risk of acquiring dementia rises, not all elderly people will have dementia.
 Dementia is a neurodegenerative ailment that can be caused by several underlying conditions, including vascular problems, neurological disorders, and Alzheimer’s disease.
 Memory loss with aging is common, but dementia is a different, more severe disorder that needs care and medical attention.
+Find out if Dementia differs for women.

 Myth 2: Dementia Only Affects Memory